chasemp/sup/README.md

 sup is a tool to be used like ping but with more protocol awareness.

 <pre><code>
-like ping but for protocols
+like ping but for higher up the stack

 positional arguments:
   site         url or ip of site to manage